Meeting Time: October 22, 2024 at 9:00am PDT

 • Default_avatar

-Syracuse Goldenghost about 1 month ago
+Syracuse Goldenghost 2 months ago

 I believe that our county will be making a genuine mistake if we amend the ordinance to eliminate the expanded interpretation.
 There has not been one legitimate argument opposing this interpretation.